This post may contain affiliate links. Please read my disclosure and privacy policy.

 - Add in the almond butter, ground flax, cacao powder, baking soda, vanilla, and vinegar and process again until a sticky, uniform dough is created.
 (If you need to add 1 more tablespoon of water to help it blend smoothly, that's okay.)
 The batter will be thick and sticky.

-- Use a tablespoon or 1-ounce cookie scoop to help you scoop the dough into the greased mini muffin tin.
+- Use a tablespoon or a cookie scoop to scoop the dough into the greased mini muffin tin.
 Use your fingers to gently flatten each mound of dough.
-Because the dough is very sticky, it helps to get your fingers wet with water before pressing each mound down so your fingers won't stick to the dough.
+Because the dough is very sticky, it helps to wet your fingers with water before pressing each mound down so they won't stick to the dough.
+Note: I usually get 18 to 20 brownies from this batch, so you won't fill the entire 24-cup mini muffin pan.

 - Bake until the tops look dry, about 12 to 15 minutes.
 (The centers will still feel slightly soft to the touch.)
 Remove from the oven and let the brownies cool completely, at least 30 minutes, before attempting to remove them from the pan.
 They firm up as they cool, but are very fragile when warm.
 Run a knife around the edge of each brownie to help loosen them to be removed, then serve immediately or store them in the fridge in an airtight container for up to 2 weeks.